JBRECLLC/bpgpt/prompts/^knowledge^.md

      - **Demand Outlook**: Analyze forward-looking projections of market demand, considering current trends, potential developments, anticipated changes in demand drivers, and macroeconomic forecasts.

 2. **Data Extraction and Presentation**:
    - Extract data points that are relevant to the focused review areas.
+Use well-formed, natural language sentences that are clear, concise, and free of jargon.
    - Format the data in a JSON array: `["datum (citation)", "datum (citation)"]`.
    - Each datum must be accompanied by a citation in this format: `(source: page [number] of PDF)`.